William Buckley (hurler)

-Career
+Early life

-Buckley played hurling at all grades as a student at St Francis College in Rochestown.
-He progressed through the various competitions and won an All-Ireland PPS SBHC title in 2022 after a 0-17 to 0-09 win over Coláiste Bhaile Chláir in the final.
-Buckley later lined out with University College Cork, firstly with the freshers' team in 2023 before later lining out in the Fitzgibbon Cup.
+Born and raised in Cork, Buckley played hurling and Gaelic football during his time as a student at St Francis College in Rochestown.
+He progressed through the various competitions and won an All-Ireland PPS SBHC title in 2022, following a 0-17 to 0-09 win over Coláiste Bhaile Chláir in the final.
+Buckley later lined out with University College Cork, firstly with the freshers' team in 2023, before later lining out on the Fitzgibbon Cup team.

+Club career

 At club level, Buckley first played for St Finbarr's as a dual player at juvenile and underage levels.
-He won Rebel Óg Premier 1 MHC and MFC titles in 2020 and 2021 respectively.
-In October 2022, Buckley came on as a substitute when St Finbarr's beat Blackrock by 2-14 to 1-07 to win their first Cork PSHC title in 19 years.
+He won a Rebel Óg Premier 1 MHC after a defeat of Sarsfields in 2020, before adding a Rebel Óg Premier 1 MFC title to his collection in 2021.

+Buckley made his St Finabrr's senior debut in both codes in 2022.
+He ended the season with a Cork PSHC medal, after coming on as a substitute and scoring 0-02 in the 2-14 to 1-07 win over Blackrock in the final.

+Three years later in 2025, Buckley won a Cork PSFC after lining out at wing-forward in the 1-14 to 1-13 win over Nemo Rangers in the final.
+He was again at wing-forward for the subsequent one-point defeat by Dingle in the 2025 Munster Club SFC final.

+Inter-county career

-Buckley first appeared on the inter-county scene for Cork during a two-year tenure with the minor team.
-He was part of the team that won the All-Ireland MHC title after a 1–23 to 0–12 defeat of Galway in the 2021 All-Ireland MHC final.
-Buckley immediately progressed to the under-20 team and added an All-Ireland U20HC title to his collection after lining out at wing-forward in the 2–22 to 3–13 defeat of Offaly in the 2023 All-Ireland U20 final.
+Buckley first appeared on the inter-county scene for Cork as a member of the minor team in 2020.
+He was still eligible for the minor grade the following year and scored three points from play from wing-forward in the 1–23 to 0–12 defeat of Galway in the 2021 All-Ireland MHC final.
+Buckley later progressed to the under-20 team and added an All-Ireland U20HC title to his collection after lining out at wing-forward in the 2–22 to 3–13 defeat of Offaly in the 2023 All-Ireland U20 final.

-Buckley first appeared for the senior team during the 2025 Munster SHC.
+Buckley was part of Cork's senior team pre-season training panel in early 2025, but was not retained as part of the 37-man panel for their successful 2025 National Hurling League campaign.
+He was recalled to the panel during the 2025 Munster SHC and was an extended panel member for Cork's penalty shootout defeat of Limerick in the 2025 Munster SHC final.
+Buckley was also part of the extended panel for Cork's 3–27 to 1–18 defeat by Tipperary in he 2025 All-Ireland SHC final.

+Buckley was again included on the panel for the 2026 National Hurling League.
+He made a number of appearances throughout the campaign, including the 1–27 to 1–21 defeat by Limerick in the final.